Wenxuan52/MSTCN-VAE/README.md

 ## Acknowledgments

-We thank the developers of MS-G3D, P&C, and TCN for their contributions.
-We also extend our gratitude to the MiGA Workshop & Challenge 2023 for providing the baseline code that inspired this work.
+We acknowledge the works of MS-G3D, P&C, and TCN, which inspired the improvements in MSTCN-VAE.
+We also express our gratitude to the MiGA Workshop & Challenge 2023 for providing the baseline code that served as a reference for this work.
+Note that these contributions are external, and the respective authors were not directly involved in this project.

 ---